Nothing beats the taste of a perfectly-grilled steak or the experience of grilling burgers for friends during a backyard BBQ.

 Both pellet grills and gas grills can come with some pretty neat cooking options these days.
 As manufacturers get more and more high-tech, you can find grills loaded up with features.

 Gas grills will give you options for all sorts of manual accessories such as side burners, griddles, rotisseries, smoke boxes, and illuminated knobs.

 Pellet grills give you the versatility of a grill, an oven, and a smoker all in one.
 You can cook practically anything on one of these.
 And pellet grills are where you will find the real high-tech features like digital temperature control and even WiFi.

 The options with a pellet grill are almost endless.
 And manufacturers are coming up with better approaches every day to help you get that high-heat sear that’s been missing thus far.

 Gas grills are definitely cheaper than pellet grills.
 But value doesn’t always mean cheap.
 Do you get more bang for your buck with an expensive but standard pellet grill versus an expensive high-end gas grill?

-This is a really tough category to judge, because value will mean different things to different people.
-With a gas grill, you can find a quality model to fit any budget, but you’re always limited by the ability of cooking with a gas grill.
+This is a really tough category to judge because value will mean different things to different people.
+With a gas grill, you can find a quality model to fit any budget, but you’re always limited by the ability to cook with a gas grill.

 On the other hand, pellet grills give you greater flexibility and flavor but at a higher price.
 Not to mention, pellets may or may not be more expensive than gas depending on the source.
 Natural gas is the cheapest fuel out there, but propane will usually be more expensive than standard wood pellets.